 - There is nothing easier than roasting a chicken in the oven for dinner.

-- The pan juices in this cast iron roast chicken recipe are INCREDIBLE.
+- The pan juices in this olive oil roast chicken recipe are incredible.

-- It's a classic tried-and-true whole roast chicken.
+- It's a classic tried-and-true whole chicken in a cast iron skillet.

-- You can even make it for special occasions.
+- You can even make it for special occasions or holiday gatherings.

 - Best yet, everything is prepped in 10 minutes, and then you let the oven do its magic.